Man United fills striker void by signing Ighalo from China - WHIZ News

 LONDON (AP) — The coronavirus-enforced suspension of soccer in China has led to Manchester United filling a void in its strike force.

+It is three years since Ighalo left England for China after scoring 39 goals in 100 appearances for Watford, with 20 coming in the second-tier Championship.
+He was African Cup of Nations top scorer last year with five goals in Nigeria’s run to third place.

+“He will come in and give us an option of a different type of center forward for the short spell he’s staying with us,” Solskjaer said.
+“A great lad and very professional, he will make the most of his time here.”

-The 30-year-old Nigerian has to fly to northern England as many airlines have canceled flights from China.
+The 30-year-old Ighalo , who has also played in Norway, Italy and Spain, initially moved to China in 2017 to join Changchun Yatai.
+Now he has to fly to northern England just as many airlines have canceled flights from China in a bid to contain a virus that can cause fever, coughing, wheezing and pneumonia.

 Ighalo was available because the Chinese Football Association announced that all domestic matches of the 2020 season will be postponed in an effort to control the spread of the coronavirus that has claimed more than 200 lives.
 The Super League was due to run from Feb.
 22 to Oct 31.
 A starting date for the new season has not yet been announced.